Key Stage and High Needs Information

 Students in KS3 are in Years 7,8 and 9 and are aged 11-14.
 Classes sizes vary between 7-10 students and are mixed ability with students from Grove, Forest and Woodland Pathway.
 There is usually one teacher, one Higher Level Teaching Assistant (HLTA), and one Learning Support Assistant (LSA).
-Students in Y7 follow a topic based curriculum, whilst students in Y8 are taught discrete subjects.
-For those on the Woodland pathway they have access to advanced English and Maths.
+Students in Y7 follow a topic based curriculum, and we baseline all students upon entry to the school within the first term.
+Students in Y8 and Y9 are taught discrete subjects.

 Key Stage 4

-Students in Key Stage 4 are in years 9 and 10. class sizes vary between eight and nine students.
+Students in Key Stage 4 are in years 9 ,10 and 11.
+Class sizes vary between 8-9 students.
 Classes are mixed ability and follow the national curriculum; which is accessed through the Grove, Forest and Woodland pathways.
 For more information on what those pathways are, please see the pathways section of the website.
 If you need any further information on which pathway your young person is on, please refer to your young persons' latest school report or contact their class teacher.
 Students on the Woodland pathway have access to advanced Maths and English sessions.
 In KS4 Students access ASDAN.
 ASDAN is an accredited course and there are two levels:

 Sensory: this programme offers a developmental perspective for learners with PMLD or who are working below GV level 4/P4 (Those on the Grove pathway) and rewards very small steps of learning and achievement

 Introduction and Progression: the activities in this programme cover the statutory programmes of study for the Key Stage 4 National Curriculum, along with activities to develop the skills required for adult living.
 The students that access this would be those on the Forest and Woodland pathways.